CodeVegard/html-and-css-CA_Vegard-Maaoe/README.md

 Skills I have picked up while working on the project:
 - Understanding of the WCAG standard
     - Semantic HTML
     - Design for the web
+- JavaScript
+    - Export functions to other scripts in order to have clear file structures
+    - Form validation
+    - Filtering products based on simple criteria (in stock and/or on sale)
-  - Proper use of
+- WordPress
-- List item 3
+    -

 ## Built With